Personal Loan Prepayment Penalties and Other Common Mistakes

 What is a prepayment penalty for a personal loan?

-While paying off a loan early is typically a momentous accomplishment, some lenders may charge what’s known as a prepayment penalty.
+While paying off a personal loan early is typically a momentous accomplishment, some lenders may charge what’s known as a prepayment penalty.
 This is a fine some lenders charge when a borrower chooses to pay off a personal loan early.

 The Consumer Financial Protection Bureau (CFPB) recommends that borrowers read the fine print before agreeing to a loan with a prepayment penalty.
 Any such penalty will be disclosed in the loan document, so it’s important to read your loan agreement carefully and understand the terms.